 Electrostatic filters: This type of air filters use an electrically charged panel or screen to capture particulates.
 Another type called an ionizer or ion-generating air cleaner, attaches an electrically-charged ion particle to dust and other pollutants, making the particles heavier and causing them to drop from the air

 Activated Carbon Filters are rarely used by themselves, but are often used in combination with other filters.
-Activated carbon/charcoal filters help in absorbing odors and gases thereby neutralizing smoke, chemicals, and fumes.
+Activated carbon/charcoal filters help in absorbing odours and gases thereby neutralising smoke, chemicals, and fumes.
+Therefore these activated carbon filters are also called as Adsorbents.
+Adsorption (notice its difference with term absorption) is the process of one substance being trapped on the surface of another substance.

 - Reacts with oxygen to open up millions of pores that are capable of trapping a large amount of gas and odor.